Skip to main content

 • Click Import and select the *.csv file and press upload

-Upload via Unified Endpoint Management
+Upload via Unified User Experience

 Review Devices in Azure Active Directory